mdbergmann/cl-gserver/README.md

     ```

     This will stop all dispatcher workers and all other actors that have
-    been spawed in the system.
+    been spawned in the system.

 #### Creating actors